somrajroy/CICDbestpractices/README.md

   * `Deployment pipelines`: CD pipelines define the steps involved in deploying an application to different environments (e.g., development, staging, production). <br/>
   * Benefits : Code is always in a deployable state, Reduces the risk of release failures, as every release is fully tested & Enables faster releases of new features, as developers can ship changes more frequently. <br/>
   * `Infrastructure as code`: The infrastructure needed for deployment is defined and managed using code, making it easier to replicate and scale.<br/>
 * `Continuous Deployment (CD)` : This is an extension of CD (Continuous Delivery) where changes are automatically deployed to production without manual approval.
 It requires a high level of confidence in the automated testing process and a robust monitoring system.
-It's considered more aggressive than CD and requires careful consideration of risks and stability <br/>
+It's considered more aggressive than Continuous Delivery and requires careful consideration of risks and stability.
+It needs robust monitoring system. <br/>
 * `Key Elements of Continuous Deployment` <br/>
   * `Automated End-to-End Pipelines`: Once a developer’s changes pass all automated tests and checks, they are automatically pushed to production.<br/>
   * `No Manual Approval`: Unlike Continuous Delivery, Continuous Deployment doesn’t require manual approval for production releases.<br/>
   * `Monitoring and Alerts`: Since changes are automatically deployed to production, monitoring and alerting become critical.
 If something goes wrong, the system must automatically detect and roll back changes.<br/>
+# How CICD Pipelines work
+A CI/CD pipeline typically consists of the following stages to automate various stages of software development, from code integration to delivery and deployment.: <br/>
+ * Source Code Management (SCM) & Code Commit. <br/>
+    * Developers write and commit code to a repository/hared version control system (e.g., GitHub, GitLab, Bitbucket). <br/>
+    * Trigger: The pipeline starts when new code is committed to the repository. <br/>
+ * `Continuous Integration Stage`<br/>
+    * `Build`: Once a commit is detected, an automated build process begins.
+The pipeline pulls the latest code from the repository, compiles it along with dependencies, and packages the software into a deployable artifactsor docker containers (e.g., a JAR, WAR, or Docker image).<br/>
+    * `Automated Tests`: Unit tests, integration tests, end-to-end tests and sometimes static code analysis are run to ensure code correctness and compliance with quality standards & validate application's functionality. <br/>
+    * `Feedback Loop`: If the code passes all tests, the pipeline continues.
+If any test fails, the pipeline is stopped, and results are looped back to developers ,with detailed feedback about the failure, for analysis and remediation. <br/>

 # Overview of best practices in CI/CD pipelines
 # Understanding CI/CD Pipelines
   * Difference between Continuous Integration (CI) and Continuous Deployment (CD)